-Here’s the thing: an apology that has to be solicited is never sincere!
+An apology that has to be solicited is never sincere!
 Especially in the heat of the moment.

-Kids will apologize just to “get it over with” but I don’t think that action necessarily means anything when it’s coerced.
+But I don’t think that action necessarily means anything when it’s coerced.

 How to know if you’ve addressed the issue

-At this point it’s up to you as a parent to decide if you want to press the issue further.
+At this point, it’s up to you as a parent to decide if you want to press the issue further.

 I tend to wait until I can gauge if my child seems repentant or not.

-You might be surprised at this, but 9 times out of 10, if I just walk away and don’t talk to them for a while, don’t try to re-engage —
+You might be surprised by this, but 9 times out of 10, if I just walk away and don’t talk to them for a while, don’t try to re-engage —

 It has taken a lot of practice to get to that point.

 But I can tell you that any time I lose my cool and respond in anger- they typically won’t be coming to me to apologize later.

 If they do not seem sorry at all for their behavior, I think it’s good to discuss the incident again after the cool-off period.

 Sometimes it has little to do with whatever I asked them to do and more to do with other feelings or thoughts they didn’t appropriately express at the time.

 This is what lays the foundation for wiser choices in future words and actions.

 A few more tips on diffusing back talk